-Is Your Kids Getting Lower Marks in Exams?
+Are Your Kids Getting Low Marks in Their Exams?

 What, only this much marks you got in your exam?
 What were you doing all the year?
 Have you really studied seriously?
 I know you have never concentrated in your studies that that is why you got such poor marks.
 How many times I told you to focus on your studies but you never listen to me?
 See the results now; you are far behind from your friends.
 All your friends are going upwards but you are free falling.
 What will happen to your future?